 - a) The general procedure of limiter checking follows B.17. in Section 4B, General Rules for International Contests. - b) The check shall be carried out immediately after landing.
-All limiters/loggers shall be tested using the same method. - c) The organiser will check if the limiter is correctly connected to RX, LiPo pack and ESC.
+All limiters/loggers shall be tested using the same method.
+The limited checking device may be an external device or a device that is carried within the model. - c) The organiser will check if the limiter is correctly connected to RX, LiPo pack and ESC.
 There must not be any type of "jumper" present in the RX cable or on the current sensor. - d) The limiter in each model should be provided with cables and 6 mm connectors, so that it can easily be checked in series with the checking system.
-In cases where the limiter device has other types of connectors, the competitor must provide adapters to match the 6 mm connectors used by the organiser. - e) JR/Futaba connectors should be provided on the limiter, or adapters, so that the receiver output and ESC input connections can be made to the test unit.
+In cases where the limiter device has other types of connectors, the competitor must provide adapters to match the 6 mm connectors used by the organiser.